giellalt/giellalt.github.io/ling/LinguisticAnalysis.md

 ### 1.1.
 Download the required _support programs_

 These commands will download the compilers _hfst_ and _vislcg3_.
 They require a unix system.
 For use on Windows, see below.

+The commands are different on the differeent operating systems:

 **Download on Mac:**

-Run these **three different commands**:
+Run **these three different commands, one by one**:

 ```
 curl http://apertium.projectjj.com/osx/install-nightly.sh > install-nightly.sh